pippinbarr/combat-at-the-movies/process/to-do.md

 - Make an actually good menu (what does a good menu look like?)
 - Maybe move to a menu where you select with a cursor instead of letters because they're pretty gross-looking?
+- Could it look like an Atari instruction booklet?

 # Meta